GEUS-Glaciology-and-Climate/pypromice/docs/guide_user.rst

 .. code:: console

-	$ getData -n KPC_U_hour.csv
+	$ get_promice_data -n KPC_U_hour.csv

 Files are downloaded to the current directory as a CSV formatted file.
 Use the ``-h`` help flag to explore further input variables.

 .. code:: console

-	$ getData -h
+	$ get_promice_data -h

 .. note::

 	Currently, this functionality within pypromice is only for our hourly AWS data.
-For daily and monthly AWS data, please download these from the Dataverse_.
+For daily and monthly AWS data, please download these from the `GEUS Dataverse <https://dataverse.geus.dk/dataverse/AWS>`_.

 Load from NetCDF file